 It’s easy to fall in love with libraries – they offer peace, choice, empowerment, and inspiration.
 They also bring communities together, provide quiet spaces for reflection, and foster learning and creativity.

-For many of us, libraries provide a warm dose of nostalgia too, as we think back to visiting them as children.
+For many of us, libraries provide a warm dose of nostalgia, too, as we recall visiting them as children.
 Plus, in our increasingly technological world, it can be nice to press pause and lose ourselves in a physical book every now and then.

 Albert Einstein once said, “The only thing you absolutely have to know is the location of the library” – and we completely agree!

-Book lovers may also want to check out our articles; 27 of the best must-read books and 15 simple tips to help you read more books.
+Book lovers may also like to check out our articles: 27 of the best must-read books and 15 simple tips to help you read more books.

 Have you visited any of these libraries?
 Or do you have any ideas for other beautiful libraries?
 We’d love to hear from you in the comments below.